Jrdominic/Dominic3453/AI_RULES.md

 *   **Tailwind CSS**: A utility-first CSS framework for rapidly building custom designs directly in your markup.
 *   **shadcn/ui**: A collection of re-usable components built with Radix UI and Tailwind CSS, providing accessible and customizable UI elements.
 *   **React Router DOM**: A standard library for client-side routing in React applications.
-*   **Supabase**: An open-source Firebase alternative for backend services, including authentication and database.
 *   **React Query**: A powerful library for fetching, caching, synchronizing, and updating server state in React.
 *   **Lucide React**: A collection of beautiful and customizable open-source icons.
 *   **Zod & React Hook Form**: For robust form validation and management.